microsoft/BA-CSA-Assets/WellArchitectedFramework/Reliability/Assessment Guidance 01-How do you keep the workload simple and efficient.md

 #### Comments
 *Application architecture and workloads should focus on minimizing complexity and reducing dependencies (shout out to Steve McConnell!).
 Look for workloads that include complex design spanning geos, clouds, hybrid connections.*

+#### Power Platform Comments
+Power Apps and Power Automate continuously get new features to help streamline operations and make workloads more efficient.
+Are you reviewing all apps and flows for new functionality that can help make things more concise?

 **NOTE - If a plan is not in place to reduce complexity, keep this unchecked.**